Chögyam Trungpa: Controversies

 My feelings about Trungpa have been mixed from the start.
 Admiration, throughout, for his remarkable gifts; and reservations, which developed into profound misgivings, concerning some of his uses of them.
 I imagine, at least, that I've learned some things from him (though maybe not all of them were the things I was "supposed" to learn) and some through him, and I'm grateful to him for those.
 I wouldn't encourage anyone to become a student of his.
 I wish him well.

 The incident became known to a wider public when Tom Clark published "The Great Naropa Poetry Wars".
 The Naropa Institute later asked Ed Sanders and his class to conduct an internal investigation, resulting in a lengthy report.
+Author Jeffery Paine noted the outrage felt in particular by poets such as Robert Bly and Kenneth Rexroth after this incident, who began calling Trungpa a fascist.

-Eliot Weinberger commented on the incident in a critique aimed at Trungpa and Allen Ginsberg in The Nation on April 19, 1980.
-He stated that the fascination of some of the best minds of his generation with Trungpa's presentation of Tibetan Buddhism and Tibetan theocracy created a dangerous exclusivity and elitism.
+Eliot Weinberger commented on the incident in a critique aimed at Trungpa and Allen Ginsberg published in The Nation on April 19, 1980.
+He complained that the fascination of some of the best minds of his generation with Trungpa's presentation of Tibetan Buddhism and Tibetan theocracy created a dangerous exclusivity and elitism.

-Author Jeffery Paine wrote of this incident, "[s]eeing Merwin out of step with the rest, Trungpa could have asked him to leave, but decided it was kinder to shock him out of his aloofness."
-Paine also noted the outrage felt in particular by poets such as Robert Bly and Kenneth Rexroth, who began calling Trungpa a fascist.

 Trungpa's choice of Westerner Ösel Tendzin as his dharma heir was controversial, as Tendzin was the first Western Tibetan Buddhist lineage holder and Vajra Regent.
-This was exacerbated by Tendzin's own behavior as lineage holder.
-While knowingly HIV-positive, Tendzin was sexually involved with students, one of whom became infected and died.
+This was exacerbated by Tendzin's own behavior as lineage holder; while knowingly HIV-positive, Tendzin was sexually involved with students, some of whom he raped, and one of whom became infected and died.